matfin/annachristoffer/site/content/project/cartographical-scale.md

 ---
 title:			"Cartographical Scale"
 thumbnail:		""
 teaser:			""
-date: "2017-03-27T11:01:57Z"
+date:			"2009-08-01"
-description: "A map functions like a funnel concentrating information into a smaller manageable area depending on scale."
+description:	"A map functions like a funnel, concentrating information into a smaller manageable area depending on scale."
+prominence:		"medium"
 categories:
 - "interaction"
 ---